Emmerdale plane crash: Reception

 Previously seen as "quaint and slow" compared to other British soap operas, the plane crash was a turning point for Emmerdale and marked its "graduation" into a major prime time soap opera.
 The episode gave Emmerdale its highest-ever audience of 18 million.
 According to The Independent, the episode proved to be "brilliant television", as it "allowed the writers to get rid of much dead wood, and reinvent the soap virtually from scratch."

 The timing of the storyline was not without controversy, as it aired close to the fifth anniversary of the Lockerbie Disaster in 1988, and ITV received many complaints as a result.
 Shortly after the initial episodes of the plane crash storyline aired, cast members Clive Hornby (who played Jack Sugden) and Madeline Howard (who played Sarah Connolly) appeared on GMTV to discuss the episodes with presenter Eamonn Holmes.
 It is widely believed that the storyline, which had been a source of division between the show's producers and cast/crew was what precipitated Madeline Howard's departure from the show a few months afterwards resulting in the recasting of her character with Alyson Spiro.

 Home media

 Episodes of the Plane Crash storyline have been released twice on home media.
 The first was an omnibus compilation of four episodes entitled The Rescue.
 Book-ended by an introduction and conclusion from actor Norman Bowler (Frank Tate), it included episodes 1829-1832 which centred around the crash and subsequent rescue of the villagers.
 In 2007, to celebrate the shows 35th Anniversary, episodes 1829 & 1830 were released on a DVD set along with several other episodes from Emmerdale's history simply titled The Best of Emmerdale.

 In popular culture

-In the 5 January 1994 episode of Channel 4 soap Brookside, character Mick Johnson (Louis Emerick) was seen reading a newspaper with the front page headline "AIR DISASTER TOLL RISES - Village Mourns As Many Die", reflecting the events in Emmerdale.
+In the 5 January 1994 episode of Channel 4 soap Brookside, character Mick Johnson (Louis Emerick) was seen reading a newspaper with the front page headline "Air Crash Latest - Village Mourns As Many Die", reflecting the events in Emmerdale.